Twisted Conjugacy in Houghton's groups: Computations in

 \section{Computations in $\G$}

-Our first lemma provides the generating set that we will use for $\G$. \begin{lem} Let $n\ge2$.
-Then $\G$ is at most 3 generated. \end{lem} \begin{proof} If $n\ge3$, two elements can be used to generate all of the isometric permutations of the rays.
+Our first lemma provides the generating set that we will use for $\G$. \begin{lem} Let $n\in \{2, 3, \ldots\}$.
+Then $\G$ can be generated by 3 elements. \end{lem} \begin{proof} If $n\ge3$, two elements can be used to generate all of the isometric permutations of the rays.
 Our third generator will be $g_2$, the standard generator for $H_n$.
 Conjugating $g_2$ by the appropriate isometric permutations of the rays produces the set $\{g_i\mid i=2,\ldots,n\}$, which can then be used to generate all permutations in $H_n$.
 For $H_2\rtimes S_2$ we note that $H_2$ is 2-generated and that $S_2$ is cyclic. \end{proof}